netbug94/RoundTimer/README.md

 ## Intro

 #### (English)
 Maximize your workouts with this customizable timer for precision training.
 Set specific times for active laps and rest intervals, tailored to any exercise routine.
-Train smarter and more effectively <br>
+Train smarter and more effectively

-#### (Español)
-Maximiza tus entrenamientos con este temporizador personalizable para un entrenamiento de precisión.
-Establece tiempos específicos para lapsos activos e intervalos de descanso, adaptados a cualquier rutina de ejercicio. ¡Entrena de manera más inteligente y efectiva!

 ## Demo

 ## [Privacy Policy](https://www.netbug94.com/RoundTimer/)